-CNEA was chosen to be responsible for the development and construction of the SMR CAREM project.
-Under its coordination, many other state owned and mixed ownership companies are involved in the construction and procurement of different products and services intended for the construction of the CAREM prototype, such as: INVAP S.E., CONUAR/FAE, and DIOXITEK S.A.
+CNEA was assigned by law to be responsible for the design, development and commissioning of the SMR CAREM Project.
+Under its coordination, many other state owned and mixed ownership companies are involved in the construction and procurement of different components and services intended for the construction of the CAREM prototype, such as: INVAP S.E., CONUAR S.A., and DIOXITEK S.A.

 2.5 ORGANIZATIONS INVOLVED IN OPERATION OF NPPs

-The three NPPs in Argentina are the property of the State (ownership is managed through the Ministry of Energy).
-Since 1994, the operation of NPPs has been the sole responsibility of the state owned company NA-SA.
+The three NPPs in Argentina are State property (ownership is managed through the Government Secretariat of Energy).
+Since 1994, the operation of NPPs has been the responsibility of the state owned company NA-SA.

 2.6 ORGANIZATIONS INVOLVED IN DECOMMISSIONING OF NPPs

 Law No. 24 804 assigns CNEA state ownership of spent fuel and responsibility for the management of radioactive waste.
 It also sets forth that CNEA shall determine the way in which NPPs and any other significant facilities (Type I facilities) are decommissioned.